danielcolquitt/Linear-beamformers/README.md

 ## linear_beamformer.m

-Does the beamforming --- computes the steering vector for a given bearing; assumes incident plane wave.
+Does the beamforming (DAS) --- computes the steering vector for a given bearing; assumes incident plane wave.

 ## DoA.m